CorrelAid/pystatis/README.md

 ## Zensus 2022 update

 The new Zensus has finally arrived and been published.
+However, old credentials are no longer valid and the base url has changed, too.
 If you have worked with `pystatis` and Zensus database before, you need to update your config.
 You can do so in two ways:

 **Create a new config**: